FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 Use this extension to provides an API for adding new ackowledgement notices, retrieving the latest notices, and tracking acknowledgements.

 Allows users to sign ackowledgement forms as part of their application.
-Some common ackowledgement forms include ToS and cookie ackowledgement.
+Some common ackowledgement forms include notice and cookie ackowledgement.

 ## Usage